zendframework/zf2-documentation/docs/languages/en/modules/zend.loader.classmap-generator.rst

 -----------

 You may run the script over any directory containing source code.
-By default, it will look in the current directory, and will write the script to ``.classmap.php`` in the directory you specify.
+By default, it will look in the current directory, and will write the script to ``autoloader_classmap.php`` in the directory you specify.

 .. code-block:: sh
    :linenos: